Ham and Bean Soup:

-- Remove some water and add simmer your soup with a 1 tbs of cornstarch that’s been mixed with 1 cup of water
+- Remove some water and simmer your soup then add in a 1 tbs of cornstarch that’s been mixed with 1 cup of cold water

 - If you know at the beginning your soup will need to be thicker start with a roux as a base.